 Between April 1991 and December 1992 we recruited more than 14,000 pregnant women into the study and these women (some of whom had two pregnancies or multiple births during the recruitment period), the children arising from the pregnancy, and their partners have been followed up intensively over two decades.

 We are the most detailed study of its kind in the world and we provide the international research community with a rich resource for the study of the environmental and genetic factors that affect a person’s health and development.
 Through our research we aim to inform policy and practices that will provide a better life for future generations.

 Who We Are

-The team is led by Professor George Davey Smith (scientific director) and Dr Nic Timpson (principal investigator).
+The team is led by Professor George Davey Smith (scientific director) and Professor Nic Timpson (principal investigator).

 ALSPAC is part of the CLOSER network, which aims to maximise the use, value and impact of UK longitudinal studies.

-The ALSPAC Ethics and Law Committee (ALEC), is made up of clinicians, researchers, lawyers and study participants.
+- The ALSPAC ethics and law committee (ALEC), is made up of clinicians, researchers, lawyers and study participants.
 It provides ethical oversight of ALSPAC as a whole and, where relevant, reviews individual proposals for new data collection.
 It meets bi-monthly.
-The Original Cohort Advisory Panel (OCAP) is made up of ALSPAC participants and provides input and advice on study design, methodology and acceptability for participants.
-It meets 5-6 times per year.